yogurt-foundation/yogurt-css-documentation/docs/spacing/margin.md

 ## Margin

-Utilities for manipulating an element's margin.
+Utilities for controls margin (and negative margin) in 0.25rem increments.

 ### Class